matteobaccan/CorsoWebDesign/intro/intro.md

 _Ci aiuterà a provare tutto quello che verrà spiegato nel corso_

 <https://github.com> - The complete developer platform to build, scale, and deliver secure software.
-_Ci aiuterà a salvare, verificare, versionare il nostro progetto_
+_Ci aiuterà a salvare, verificare, mantenere traccia delle modifiche del nostro progetto_

 <https://netlify.app> - The fastest way to combine your favorite tools and APIs to build the fastest sites, stores, and apps for the web
 _Ci servirà per pubblicare i nostri lavori online_